butter-bot-machines/skylark/docs/configuration.spec.md

 ```
 5. Conventions:
     * Tool names must follow lower-kebab-case.
-    * Tools reside in .skai/tools/ and are maintained by users.
+    * Custom tools reside in .skai/tools/ and are maintained by users.
+    * Builtin tools are embedded in the binary and extracted to .skai/tools/ during initialization.
 6. Compilation:
     * Skai automatically compiles tools when their source files (main.go) are modified.
-    * Compiled binaries match the folder name (e.g., .skai/tools/summarize/summarize).
+    * Compiled binaries match the folder name (e.g., .skai/tools/web_search/web_search).

 ## Config
 1. Definition: